xoner/git-backup/README.md

-Simple, yet powerful, script to make periodic, snapshot like, backups of a folder using the power of git.
+Simple, yet powerful, script to make periodic, snapshot like, backups of a folder using the power of git and unix.

 ## Configuration